KevinJBenoit/Average-Rent/README.md

 # Average-Rent
 Web scraper of rent.com city location

-User enters either a zip code or city and state to search.
-If zip is entered, apartments + condos + houses + townhouses will be scraped.
-If city/state is entered only houses will be scraped.
+Asks user for input of either a zipcode or city + state to gather an average rent/month for that location.
+Zipcode inputs will gather prices from all the available housing types; houses, apartments, condos, townhouses because of smaller search radius
+City + state inputs will prompt for additional input of either houses or apartments, as large cities can have big differences between the two housing types.
+Data will be stored in City() class, which will also include a Zipcode() class within that for grouped data.